Top of page

 Our model and curriculum educate the whole person and often help students discover interests they had never previously discovered.
 Students generally take 100-200 level courses during their first year of college, while registering for higher level courses as upperclassmen.

-Sample courses that you will take in Anthropology include:
+Sample courses* that you may take in Anthropology include:

 • Introduction to Archaeology